inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

    :end-at: interferingSignalNoisePowerStddev
    :language: ini

+..
+Configuring the radio:

+..
+The radio is configured to use the dimensional analog model and symbol level of detail, in addition to the center frequency, bandwidth, modulation, etc; forward error correction is enabled:

 The radio is configured to use the dimensional analog model and symbol level of detail.
-The Ieee80211LayeredOfdmReceiver module doesn't have a default error model, so it is selected. **TODO** why?
+The :ned:`Ieee80211LayeredOfdmReceiver` module doesn't have a default error model, so it is selected. **TODO** why?

+.. .. literalinclude:: ../generate-training-dataset.ini
+   :start-at: ApskLayeredDimensionalRadio"
+   :end-at: bandwidth
+   :language: ini

 .. literalinclude:: ../generate-training-dataset.ini
    :start-at: Ieee80211OfdmRadio